HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Experiments

 Fig.~\ref{Fig:rule_c} shows the correlation between \textit{PaSta} and rules before and after the updating for \textit{hug horse} and \textit{carry potted\_plant}.
 Two endpoints are more related if they are connected with a wider stream.
 After updating, HAKE has learned more diverse and suitable \textit{PaSta} related to the activity.

 For most activities, the farther away from the generated rule distribution from the \textit{human prior} distribution, the worse the performance.
-However, there are a few cases indeed work, \textit{e.g.}, \textit{ride bicycle} (green line).
+However, the results of some activities are just the opposite, \textit{e.g.}, \textit{ride bicycle} (green line).
 This is in detail demonstrated in Fig.~\ref{Fig:rule_f}.
-The four pictures present various situations for activity \textit{ride bicycle}.
-The 1st image from the left shows a common case for \textit{ride bicycle}.
+The four pictures present various situations for \textit{ride bicycle}.
+The 1st image from the left shows a common case.
 However, people may also ride a bicycle without hands holding the handles (the 2nd), without the hip sitting on the seat (the 3rd), or with feet jumping from the bicycle (the 4th).
-Such various situations are very difficult and costly to be fully annotated case by case.
+Such various situations are very difficult and costly to fully annotate case by case.
 However, our rule generator can \textit{discover} these corner cases by evaluating the generated logic rules.
 As shown in Fig.~\ref{Fig:rule_f}, besides the annotated 1st rule, the other three rules are all generated and adopted by our inductive-deductive reasoning policy.
-We further measure their performances on HICO-DET~\cite{hicodet} and find that these ``corner'' rules also fit the data well, achieving 63.60, 63.83, 63.35 AP respectively compared with the annotated one (64.84 AP).
+We further measure their performances on HICO-DET~\cite{hicodet} and find that these ``corner'' rules also fit the data well, achieving 63.60, 63.83, and 63.35 AP respectively compared with the annotated one (64.84 AP).

-Due to the pape limit, we provide more evaluations and analyses in Appendix~\ref{sec:suppl_analyses}, \textit{e.g.}, the evaluations of logic rules, logic reasoning, completeness of primitive space, \textit{etc}.
+Due to the pape limit, we provide more evaluations and analyses in Suppl.~Sec.~4, \textit{e.g.}, the evaluations of logic rules, logic reasoning, completeness of primitive space, \textit{etc}.